-Here is an example of a pop up e-commerce store which had posters featuring product images and a QR code for each item.
+Here is an example of a pop-up e-commerce store that had posters featuring product images and a QR code for each item.
 People would scan the items ‘on the go’ and fill up a virtual shopping basket literally whilst on the move.
 People need more time to weigh up purchases on things like fashion items so this works much better for online grocery stores.
 We’ve noticed this strategy implemented in South Korea by HomePlus (the local name for Tesco), and in China by Yihaodian (the online division of Walmart).
-Even PayPal have launced similar campaigns in Singapore.
+Even PayPal has launched similar campaigns in Singapore.

 4) Fashion codes!

 QR codes are not the most aesthetically appealing phenomena but this doesn’t mean they can’t be beautified and incorporated into fashion and branding.
 Students at the Esmod fashion school in Beijing rose to the challenge in 2012 to create hi-tech clothing.

 One of the best examples was a dress made of a light-sensitive material (pictured above) which, when exposed to certain types of light, including a camera’s flash, reveals a scannable QR code.
-There are certainly innovative options for physical branding on clothing as well as a packaging.
+There are certainly innovative options for physical branding on clothing as well as packaging.

 Amazon Go and the future of QR Codes in China!

 This author’s prediction is that with the launch of ‘Amazon Go’ in Seattle China will shortly follow suit; this is the new shopping service with no checkouts – consumers literally pick up what they want from the shelves and walk out with payment automatically taken from the user’s account.
 QR codes are perfectly suited for automatic payment with Alipay and WeChat pay already hugely popular amongst consumers, the next step is to develop the virtual checkout and automated payment system in line with these technologies.
 Currently, it is still a novelty but China realistically can develop automated payment systems within the next five years on a grand scale.
 The uptake is likely to be very high with the digital infrastructure provided by QR coding already in place.